This is a story about why I still have this huge wedding prop in my living room, more than 2 years after our wedding…

 And bam, just like that, I was on a mission to make this happen.
 Seriously though, I knew from the moment I saw the inspo pic that this sign would make the perfect backdrop for our tea ceremony, there was no question about it.
 It was love at first sight.

-Why I have a double happiness sign in my dining room
+Why I have a double happiness sign in my living room

 I can’t write a blog post about this double happiness sign without taking time to fully thank my Uncle Kent, an amazing maker and my go-to person for life’s biggest questions like … “How should I go about making an 8-Foot 囍 sign that’s sturdy enough to stand up by itself, but also lightweight enough to easily transport to the wedding venue?” 🤔